 Hiding in Plain Sight: MCT Trail Critters

 A set of adorable creatures have taken up residence along the Madison County Transit Trails system!
-The ‘Trail Critters’ collection features eight colorful animal sculptures representing the communities they inhabit, from a canary in a coal mine to MCT Trail’s beloved mascot, Newt the Cat.
+The ‘Trail Critters’ collection features 12 colorful animal sculptures representing the communities they inhabit, from a canary in a coal mine to MCT Trail’s beloved mascot, Newt the Cat.
 Sculpted by Texan artist Jeffie Brewer, the MCT Trail Critters range in height from 9 to 12 feet and are crafted from 10-gauge steel.
 These adorable critters add a whimsical touch to the county-wide trail system and make an excellent outdoor scavenger hunt!

 Cole the Canary: Glen Carbon